AbdullahIsmail2/Perfume-Project/README.md

 # Perfume Website

 This is a modern perfume website designed and developed for a client's perfume business.
 The website showcases various perfume products, features a sleek UI, and is easy to navigate.
-It was built using HTML, CSS, JavaScript, and React.
+It was built using HTML, CSS (using BEM), JavaScript, and React.

 ## Key Features